The following words and terms, when used in this subchapter,

 more than four years to complete.

-for the equivalent of nine semester credit hours in a regular semester.
+for the equivalent of nine undergraduate semester credit hours in

-first 30 semester credit hours or their equivalent, excluding hours
+the first 30 semester credit hours or their equivalent, excluding

-taken during dual enrollment in high school and courses for which
+hours taken during dual enrollment in high school and courses for

 income that should be available to a student from his or her resources